bitnami/charts/bitnami/kong/README.md

 ```

 > Note: you need to substitute the placeholders _[POSTGRESQL_PASSWORD]_ with the values obtained from instructions in the installation notes.

+### To 5.0.0

+The `cassandra` sub-chart was upgraded to `9.x.x`.
+Several values of the sub-chart were changed, so please check the [upgrade notes](https://github.com/bitnami/charts/tree/master/bitnami/cassandra#to-900).

+No issues are expected during the upgrade.

 ### To 3.1.0